FunkyQChicken/mpdstate-save/README.md

 saved states are stored in .local/share/mpdstates
 this is not very developed, submit a bug if you find one.
 it has to stop mpd and then start it again to get and load mpdstates, so you will hear a little blip.
+when you load an old playlist it automatically saves the current one as 'old'

 ## Install
 ```